mrkahfi/mobile_starter/doc/tech_specs.md

 Before you deploy the app to production, you need to have the Firebase project for it set up.

 **Step 1.** Go to [https://console.firebase.google.com/](https://console.firebase.google.com/) Create a new Firebase project.
-It's best to name it "Kahfi Starter-Prod" to indicate that it's production mode and to distingue it from the rest of the projects.
+It's best to name it "ZOT Mobile Starter-Prod" to indicate that it's production mode and to distingue it from the rest of the projects.

 **Step 2.** Go to terminal in you root of mobile directory (`apps/mobile`), run the following command to login using your Firebase account: